IvanSantosGonz/IvanSantosGonz/README.md

 I am PhD in Computer Science (applied cryptography)🎓 and I work as software developer 👨🏽‍💻 on Lean Mind from a paradise 🌴 place situated in Tenerife, Spain.

-I am interested in a lot of things in different fields of computer science but my main topis are Android development 📱, cryptography 📚, and machine learning💻.
+I am interested in a lot of things in different fields of computer science but my main topics are Android development 📱, cryptography 📚, and machine learning💻.

 Currently, I am improving 💡 my skills in other areas like backend and frontend development, always with an eye on clean code and good practices.